Kyriosity/read-write/readme+/dev/.net/readme+/cs-lacks.md

 # Nice to have in C#

-C#.NET isn't a universal formula, and its team ➕ community don't posses unbounded resources.
-However this platform could offer features and foundations, which can only boost its popularity.
+C#.NET isn't a universal formula, and its team **+** community don't posses unbounded resources.
+However this platform could offer extra features and foundations, which can only boost its charm.

-## Extra base interfaces
+## More base interfaces

-There're much common foundation interface members (`Count`, `Clone()`, `Equals()`, `CompareTo()`), which developers are eager to apply to their codes too.
-However much more remain uncovered, e.g. `interface ILimited { int MaxSize { get; } }` for collections, big objects.
+General interface define members like `Count`, `Clone()`, `Equals()`, `CompareTo()`, which developers are eager to apply to their codes too.\
+However much more remain uncovered, e.g. Max/Min for limiting collections and objects size.

-Some attractive members (like `IsReadOnly`) are defined within specific interfaces.
+Other promissing members (like `IsReadOnly`) are defined within specific interfaces.

 ## Basic exception, messages and guards

 To begin with it could be proof of `>0` for collection sizing.

 ## Syntax